Emmotes/ic_spoilers/docs/tess.md

     "id": 875,
     "name": "Deadly Dance",
-    "description": "Tess attacks the enemy with the most health, then teleports and attacks all nearby foes.", "long_description": "Tess throws her dagger at the enemy with the most health for 1 ultimate hit, then teleports and deals another ultimate hit to all nearby foes. ", "graphic_id": 26838,
+    "description": "Tess attacks the enemy with the most health, then teleports and attacks all nearby foes.", "long_description": "Tess throws her dagger at the enemy with the most health for 1 ultimate hit, then teleports and deals another ultimate hit to all nearby foes.", "graphic_id": 26838,
     "target": "highest_health",
     "num_targets": 1,